Mushrooms for a Cold

 Cordyceps is particularly popular as an athletic supplement today.
 This is because it has the ability to increase our daily energy levels, boosting our metabolism and allowing us to deal with physical exertion more easily.

-In terms of immune functioning, cordyceps has been demonstrated to be a particularly potent anti-tumor remedy.
-It also lowers inflammation, increases white blood cell counts, and possesses some notable antioxidant effects.
+In terms of immune functioning, cordyceps has been shown to lower inflammation, increase white blood cell counts, and possess some notable antioxidant effects.

 Mushrooms for Flu

 While there are plenty of general reasons to use medicinal mushrooms – we have showcased some of the most significant ones in this guide – many will be interested in the power of herbal fungi medicine because of specific ailments.